Cleo

 Key obligations

-What DORA requires from organizations operating in European Union.
+What DORA requires from organizations operating in the EU.

 Implement a comprehensive ICT risk management framework with board-level oversight